ddhartma/Spark-Machine-Learning/README.md

 	]
 	```
 	### VectorAssembler
-	- For many models we need to normalize thepr values, to make sure that they span across the same range
+	- For many models we need to normalize the values, to make sure that they span across the same range
 	- Otherwise features with the highest values could dominate the results
 	- SparksML offers normalizer, standard scaler and minmax-scaler
 	- All these functions require vector rows as an input